redstrate/redstrate.com/content/blog/deepvulkan1/index.md

 PCSS is an extremely easy way to increase realism for your shadows, but at a possibly heavy cost.
 I highly recommend implementing it into your engine, but definitely watch how many samples it's using.
-Using it for point lights and spot lights result in great looking scenery but is still not really possible in real-time.
+Using it for point lights and spotlights result in great looking scenery but is still not really possible in real-time.